 - Complete the "Appeal of Dismissal or Denial of Re-Entry" form attached to the Dismissal letter received from the Registrar or access the form on the NEIT Student TechNet under the Campus Info > Student Forms menu. - 2.
 The student submits the completed form to dnoret@neit.edu. - 3.
-Appeal deadlines: - For a term that has a one-week break: 3 pm on Wednesday of the first week of classes - For a term that has a greater than one week break: 9 am on the Friday before the start of the first week of classes. - For the spring term to Intersession term: to be determined on an individual basis with notice to the student. - 4.
-After review, the Assistant Provost will provide immediate written notice to the student of their decision: - The dismissal is overturned, and the student is permitted to continue into the next term. - The dismissal is upheld, and the student is not permitted to continue into the next term. - 5.
+Appeal deadlines: - For a term that has a one-week break: 3 pm on Wednesday of the first week of classes. - For a term that has a greater than one week break: 9 am on the Friday before the start of the first week of classes. - For the spring term to Intersession term: 9 a.m. on Friday of week one of the Intersession.
+If not, the student will be dropped from their Intersession classes.
+If a student is not taking an Intersession course but wants to pursue Summer term courses, they must submit their appeal by 9 a.m. on Friday the week before the Summer term. - 4.
+After review, the Assistant Provost will provide immediate written notice to the student of their decision: - The dismissal is overturned, and the student is permitted to continue into the next term. - The dismissal is upheld, and the student is not permitted to continue into the next term.

 If upon first appeal, the student's dismissal is upheld, the student may further appeal to the "Dismissal Appeals Committee."
 The student must submit an "Appeal of Dismissal or Denial of Re-Entry" form to the Committee at otl@neit.edu.
 A committee member will then contact the student to schedule an appeals meeting.
 After the student meets with the committee, the committee will make its recommendation to the Provost.
 The student will be notified in writing by the Provost of the appeal decision.
 The Provost's determination is final.